TrendBit/SMBR-web-control/README.md

+# index.html
+html for the website.
+It also has some utility functions in javascript.

+- can be opened from any browser

 # graphTest.html
 a simple test that spams the API (curently has the URL written into code) with get requests and graphs the "test" attribute in returned json object.
 The site graphs the last 900 values

 - can be run from browser while the node.js testing api is running on 127.0.0.1:8080

-# index.html
-for now useless

 # basicFunctions.js
 has basic functions for comunicating with the API from client